 I’m currently in the midst of giving Stitch Fix a test drive, using the “the cheaper, the better” option they offer.
-I don’t work with Stitch Fix, but the links in the post are referral links, like every Stitch Fix customer has.
+The links in this post are affiliate links.

 My Stitch Fix posts have been mildly controversial thus far, and before I published my last one, I hesitated a bit.

 But here’s what happens when I write about Stitch Fix (this is a blog stats screenshot):

 Obviously, you guys are interested.
 So, I’m here with another installment!

 It’s very warm and toasty, but I already have a fair number of scarves, and I don’t love this one enough to buy it.

 I’m also wearing a black jersey knit top ($58), and a pair of corduroy pants ($68).